khana90/dot-net-code-test/README.md

 Example:

-Input: <pre>{"moew", "woof"} and "I have a cat named Meow and a dog name Woof.
+Input: <pre>{"meow", "woof"} and "I have a cat named Meow and a dog name Woof.
 I love the dog a lot.
 He is larger than a small horse."</pre>
 Output: <pre>**"I have a cat named M$$w and a dog name W$$f.
 I love the dog a lot.
 He is larger than a small horse."**</pre>

 #### Part C)